EaglerDevs/Eaglercraft-Java-1.20/README.md

 This project is currently in the planning phase.
 We have not yet begun development.
 Check back soon for updates!

+This project is not a feature port like EaglyMC!
 ### DEVELOPMENT HAS BEEN RESTARTED